Dark and Decadent Chocolate Smoothie Recipe

 The rest is a breeze.
 Add all chocolate smoothie recipe ingredients to the blender (even the date water) and blend, baby, blend.

-This Chocolate Smoothie Makes a Delicious Smoothie Bowl!
+This Chocolate Smoothie Makes A Yummy Bowl!

 Pour your smoothie into a bowl and top with chocolate chip granola!
 With hazelnuts, cranberries and chocolate chips, it’s the perfect match for a beautiful breakfast bowl

-Chocolate Smoothie Recipe
+Chocolate Smoothie

 Ingredients